About the Post

 If you haven’t already see the viral video of Dr Wahls talking about her reversal of Multiple Sclerosis, you must, it is inspiring.

-As a result of watching her talk I couldn’t wait to read her book to get more detail on her diet and other therapies that she used to succesfully reverse her disease.
+As a result of watching her talk I couldn’t wait to read her book to get more detail on her diet and other therapies that she used to successfully reverse her disease.

 Dr Terry Wahls is a medical doctor who was diagnosed with relapsing-remitting multiple sclerosis in 2000.
 By 2003 it was reclassified as secondary progressive MS. This typically responds poorly to treatment.
 Dr Wahls had access to the very best care and drug treatments available, and continued to deteriorate.
 She was told that any function lost as the disease progressed would never return.